 Because of this, it's helpful to work with an advisor who has the knowledge, experience and tools to take your prescription list and project your total Part D expenses for the year; including premiums; going plan-by-plan to see which one is anticipated to save you the most money by the end of the calendar year.
 Because your costs will vary by month as you work through the phases of coverage, it's important to look at the big picture to understand which plan is best suited for you.

-NOTE: The national average premium for a standalone Part D plan in 2021 is $43.07.
-If you get your prescription drug coverage as part of your Medicare Advantage plan, your drug premium is part of the one premium you pay for your medical and drug coverage combined.
+NOTE: If you get your prescription drug coverage as part of your Medicare Advantage plan, your drug premium is part of the one premium you pay for your medical and drug coverage combined.
 But there are still all of the same considerations related to formularies, tiers, networks and annual cost

 Some Medicare beneficiaries can qualify for a program called Extra Help, which is a financial needs-based program overseen by the Social Security Administration.
 Extra Help supports Part D beneficiaries in several ways, including by assisting with the costs of monthly Part D premiums, annual deductibles, and co-payments.
 Qualification requirements are:

 You have Medicare Part A and/or Medicare Part B

 Your combined savings, investments, and real estate are not worth more than a specified amount: for 2023 that amount is $15,160 (or $30,240 if you are married and living with your spouse)

 You can apply online for Extra Help, but only after you've enrolled in prescription drug coverage.
 (In some cases, including if you receive Medical Assistance in Minnesota, your enrollment in Extra Help will be automatic.)